Imitate Church Leaders

-Truly many have come claiming to be christians and representatives of Jesus.
+Truly many have come claiming to be Christians acting according to the will of Jesus.
 They continually affirm that Jesus is the Christ, and they have lead many astray.
 The bible contains many warnings to the church about these people, and calls them false apostles, false prophets, false teachers, and wolves.
 I could get into all of these texts, but the topic deserves an article of its own.
-They have caused much confusion and division by making people deciples of this man, or that man, of this teaching, or that teaching.
-What they have not done, these deceivers, is make deciples of Jesus, the Christ, the only true teacher.
+They have caused much confusion and division by making people disciples of this man, or that man, of this teaching, or that teaching.
+What they have not done, these deceivers, is make disciples of Jesus, the Christ, the only true teacher.

 Imitate the true leaders in the church, as defined by the word of God, as they imitate Jesus.
 When you do this, you too will become a leader in the church for new christians to imitate.
 When we do this, we all become one in Jesus the Christ, and there is no division amongst us, because our focus is on the one and only Christ.

 This is a work in progress.
 Please come back soon.If you have any questions or comments.